TerminalsandCoffee/Certified-Kubernetes-Admin-Study/Mock Exams/Mock Exam 1.md

 kubectl create namespace apx-x9984574
 ```

-> A Kubernetes namespace logically divides a cluster into isolated environments.
-Similar to different rooms in a house, each room has its own space and purpose, so things don’t get mixed up.
+> - A Kubernetes namespace logically divides a cluster into isolated environments.
+Similar to different rooms in a house, each room has its own space and purpose, so things don't get mixed up.
+> - Namespaces do not inherently need labels for their creation because:
+>   - Namespaces are already a method of isolation and organization by themselves
+>   - They provide a scope for names, which inherently organizes resources
+>   - You can add labels to namespaces post-creation (e.g., `kubectl label namespace apx-x9984574 tier=msg`)
+>   - Labels aren't required at creation since the primary function of a namespace is to segregate resources, not to describe them with metadata

 ---
 ## Question 4